ClickHouse/adsb.exposed/README.md

 ### List Of Exchanges

 - https://adsb.lol/ - the best resource, provides historical data for download with no strings attached;
+  This database is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 - https://adsb.fi/ - advertises open and unfiltered access, but does not provide batch data access;
 - https://adsb.one/ - advertises being dedicated to public interest, but does not provide batch data access;
 - https://adsb.im/ - does not provide batch data access;